-Advisee name: dvisee name: Advisor name: Date:
+Advisee name: Advisor name: Date:

 Advisee contact email: Advisee contact phone: Language:

 Highest education level: Major: Permit status:

 Current employer: Position: Date of hire:

 Why did you pursue ECE as a career?
-What has be brief overview of your work history - fields, position peen your best experiences?
-What, if any, challeng ons, and experiences: es have you had?
-Give a
+What has Give a brief overview of your work history - fie s been your best experiences?
+What, if any, cha lds, positions, and experiences: llenges have you had?

-Tell me about your goals as it relates to your profession.
-Professional Development (Trainings, workshops): Child Development Permit: College Courses/Degree:
+Tell me about your goals as it relates to your p Professional Development (Trainings, worksho Child Development Permit: College Courses/Degree:

 What are your long term goals?

-Would there be any barriers to taking a class/cou rse or trainings/workshops?
-If so, please list:
+Would there be any barriers to taking a class/ course or trainings/workshops?
+If so, please lis t:

 1.

 2.

 3.

 Do you have any stressors?
-If so, please list and identify how you handle them.
-What helps you to stay motivated and take care of yourself?
+If so, please list an What helps you to stay motivated and take ca

 1.

 2.

 3.